 It was time for a restyle at Mercury, adding a few extra touches to distinguish the cars from their Ford siblings.
-This 1963 Mercury Monterey 2-Door S-55 Hardtop in Carnival Red shows us they managed to produce something quite distinctive and cool looking.
+This 1963 Mercury Monterey 2-Door S-55 Hardtop in Pink Frost Metallic shows us they managed to produce something quite distinctive and cool looking.
 There was a new roof line and the front grille was made more Lincoln-like.

-Also new for this year was the Breezeway recessed rear window that opened giving extra ventilation and was power-operated from the driver's seat.
+Also new for this year was the Breezeway recessed rear window that opened giving extra ventilation and was power-operated from the driver’s seat.
 The unique angle keeps it sheltered from the elements.
-Taillights were back to 1961 configuration with three lights per side.
+Taillights were back to the 1961 configuration with three lights per side.

 There was plenty of trim too.
 As well as large bumpers there is large expanse of chrome at the rear deck panel with side moldings running from the headlights right back to the tailfins.
 Trim also surrounded the windows and a chrome accent piece located on the roof quarter panels.

 The S-55 offers the luxury of the Monterey Custom but is basically a trim and performance option.
 Trim includes rich chrome accents, unique insignia on the steering wheel, center console and vinyl bucket seats.

 Power comes from a Marauder Super 390 V8 engine with 4-barrel carburetor, paired with a Merc-O-Matic automatic transmission which was standard equipment on the S-55.
 Original buyers could choose between a four-speed manual or the automatic transmission at no extra cost.

 The Monterey measures 215" in length with a wheelbase of 120" and is 80" wide.

 Competition came from cars such as the: Buick Wildcat, Dodge Polara, Oldsmobile 88 together with the Pontiac Star Chief and Bonneville.